 Purely in terms of statistics, the highlight of Cooper's career came in 1988, when, for Nottinghamshire, he took 101 wickets.
 He was the first Notts born player to perform that feat for the county in over 40 years.
 It hardly needs adding that no Notts born bowler has reached that target since.

-Cooper's forte was the simple dictum of line and length, not a new concept.
-William Clarke mentioned it back in the 1840s, but too many bowlers seem to rely on speed or spin.
-Cooper was one of the early fruits of Frank Woodhead's determination to unearth Notts-born players for the County team, when in the 1960s virtually every Notts player was an import.
+Cooper's forte was the simple dictum of line and length, not a new concept - William Clarke mentioned it back in the 1840s - but too many bowlers seem to rely on speed or spin.
+Cooper was one of the early fruits of Frank Woodhead's determination to unearth Notts-born players for the County team, when in the 1960s virtually every Nottinghamshire player was an import.

 A taste of Cooper's accuracy comes from One Day statistics.
-He conceded 2.66 runs per over his contemporaries in the Test squad had the following economic stats : Foster 2.95; John Lever 2.74 and Pringle 2.72.
-Cooper outshines the lot.
+He conceded 2.66 runs per over; his contemporaries in the Test squad had the following economic stats : Foster 2.95; John Lever 2.74 and Pringle 2.72.
+Cooper outshone the lot.

-In 1991 Cooper had problems with his back; an operation was necessary.
-It wasn't a success and a second operation was carried out in 1992.
-Having played almost no cricket for two summers, Notts released Cooper.
-However he went on to prove there was life in the old dog.
+In 1991, Cooper had problems with his back and an operation was necessary; it was not a success and a second operation was carried out in 1992.
+Having played almost no cricket for two summers, Cooper was released.